ElAwbery/Full-stack-web-dev-from-scratch/README.md

 5. Write an html form and test it.
 6. Add web forms to the page class.
 7. Add the POST method.
+8. Write a template engine, add templates and template method to site.

 Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.